Career Choice Guide

 If you have returned to school to make a career change and your education is one of your most marketable features, include the education section of your resume immediately after the summary of skills section.

-Career change resume writing requires a bit of extra planning in order to highlight your most relevant skills and experience.
-Keep your new career in mind at all times.
-When it comes to career change resume writing, each decision you make about where to place an item or whether to include a specific comment should be made based on how well it highlights your skiils related to the new job you are seeking.
+When it comes to career change resume writing, each decision you make about where to place an item or whether to include a specific comment should be made based on how well it highlights your skills related to the new job you are seeking.

-Return to Resume Ideas from Career Change Resume Writing
+5. Career Change Resume Writing